-Why Evaluate Your Church’s Hospitality Ministry
+Why You Should Evaluate Your Church’s Hospitality Ministry

+Regular evaluation ensures your welcome process reflects the care, clarity, and follow-through you’d want for your own family.
 New visitors will come this fall.
 New families will have moved into the neighborhood and will be looking for a church.

-Is your church hospitality still running in tip-top shape to welcome and receive new visitors?
+- Is your church hospitality still running in tip-top shape to welcome and receive new visitors?

-Are your church hospitality processes flowing smoothly, or is stuff falling through the cracks?
+- Are your church hospitality processes flowing smoothly, or is stuff falling through the cracks?

-Inertia and inefficiency always creep in to systems, and churches are no different.
+- Inertia and inefficiency always creep into systems, and churches are no different.

 Your systems and processes for your church’s hospitality can always be improved, and decaying systems can be refreshed.

-When to Evaluate Your Church’s Hospitality System
+When to Evaluate Your Church’s Hospitality Ministry

 You might also choose to do a brief church hospitality review each week as part of your worship planning.